wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Monitor the Time a Proxy Is Spending with Preprocessing Rules

-You can monitor the time a proxy is spending with [preprocessing rules](proxies_preprocessor_rules.html).
+In the **Proxy Troubleshooting** section of the **Wavefront Service and Proxy Data** dashboard, you can also monitor the time a proxy is spending with [preprocessing rules](proxies_preprocessor_rules.html).
 Monitoring the preprocessor is useful, because it shows how much time the JVM is spending on each rule and on all rules, in addition to being able to determine the overall effectiveness of the rules.
 Rules that are not optimized can contribute to data lag, meaning that Tanzu Observability will not  receive the data in a timely manner.

 For best performance, make sure that the expression leverages the [proxy rules best practices](proxies_preprocessor_rules.html#regex-notes) and that your proxy runs the latest version.